pbo-dpb/pboml-user-guide--guide-utilisateur-pboml/docs/guide/getting-started.md

 ## Main Editing Area

 The editor is composed of the following areas:
--	The alerts display section
+-	The Alerts Display Section
 -	Editor View Option
 -	Editor View section